-If you have a lot on your plate, daily meditation exercises can help you to keep a level head and do the best you can, without going into overdrive.
+If you have a lot on your plate, daily periods of Streamline Meditation can help you to keep a level head without going into overdrive.
 If you’d like more information about how meditation can help to lower your stress levels, see how to release stress.

 Sign #2: You often feel tired and worn out

 Feeling tired and like you’re not performing at your best?
 Trying to balance work, family, friends and obligations is enough to leave anyone feeling stressed, and stress is one of the main causes of fatigue.
 According to Safer Health Care, “when the mind perceives a stressful event, the body automatically begins the biological “fight or flight” stress response: releasing adrenaline, tensing muscles, boosting heart rate, constricting blood vessels, slowing the digestive system, causing “tunnel vision” and so on.
-Without proper rest, exercise and nutrition to counteract these effects, the body continues producing the stress response until it is fatigued or exhausted.”
+Without being able to achieve a profound level of rest and relaxation to counteract these effects, the body continues producing the stress response until it is fatigued or exhausted.”
 And this is where meditation can prove to be really beneficial.
-Meditation restores your sense of inner calm and balance, releases mental and physical tension, calms your senses and focuses your mind.
-Regular meditation exercises will help you to achieve a constant state of relaxation, which will counter the negative effects of stress, boost your energy, improve your overall well-being and allow you to see your life from a clearer perspective.
+Streamline Meditation restores your sense of inner calm and balance, releases mental and physical tension, calms your senses and focuses your mind.
+Regular meditation will help you to achieve an inner calmness which will counter the negative effects of stress, boost your energy, improve your overall well-being and allow you to see your life from a clearer perspective.

 Sign #3: You often feel anxious